 Chainmail Day

-Although most people don’t come into contact with much Medieval armor, we think that it’s safe to say that most people know chainmail when they see it.
-It’s a type of armor that consists of small metal rings that are linked together in a pattern to form a protective mesh.
+Although most people don’t come into contact with much medieval armor, we think that it’s safe to say that most people recognize chainmail when they see it.
+It’s a type of armor that consists of small metal rings linked together in a pattern to form a protective mesh.

-It was common between the 3rd century B.C. and 16th century Europe, but the invention of guns made it obsolete.
+It was common between the 3rd century B.C. and the 16th century in Europe, but the invention of guns rendered it obsolete.
 Most people don’t see chainmail anywhere except in movies, museums, or at Renaissance fairs.
-They can also be seen by Medieval armor enthusiasts, especially on Chainmail Day — a holiday that celebrates this armor and is celebrated on September 22nd every year.
+It can also be seen by medieval armor enthusiasts, especially on Chainmail Day — a holiday that celebrates this armor and is celebrated on September 22nd every year.

-Most historians credit the Celts with the invention of Chainmail, but there are examples of pattern mail that was created by the Etruscans as early as the 4th century B.C.
-It’s believed to have been inspired by an earlier type of armor known as Scale Mail — an armor that is made of small armor plates of various shapes that are attached to a cloth or leather backing.
+Most historians credit the Celts with the invention of chainmail, but there are examples of patterned mail that were created by the Etruscans as early as the 4th century B.C.
+It’s believed to have been inspired by an earlier type of armor known as scale mail — armor made of small armor plates of various shapes attached to a cloth or leather backing.

 It has been observed by an ever-increasing group of armor enthusiasts, but the profile of this holiday is beginning to rise with the passing of each year.